Pilgrim Winter

 you were a child and you couldn't help it, so you stood there and you saw what you saw

-(but thank the mysterious power you sometimes believe in
+(but thank the mysterious power you sometimes

 you couldn't comprehend)